What if I told you you could manage your baby or child’s eczema without relying on steroid creams?

 The National Eczema Association reports that 12% of children will have eczema before they reach the age of 3.
 The rates of eczema in children have risen from 8-12% in the last 10 years.
 70% of eczema sufferers report that the itch can become unbearable.
 I know how hard it can be to watch you child itching away and feeling helpless.

 WHAT YOU GET

-Live 2.5 hour workshop hosted over zoom where Dr Alexis will dive deep into how to help manage your baby or child’s eczema without having to depend on steroid creams.
+2.5 hour recorded workshop where Dr Alexis will dive deep into how to help manage your baby or child’s eczema without having to depend on steroid creams.

 Topics Covered Include

 - Top Topical Irritants

 - What you may be doing with your laundry that is making their eczema worse

 - How to make your water more gentle on eczema prone skin

 - What creams to use instead of steroids